-- monitoring will be carried out by the relevant staff member in conjunction with the designated safeguarding lead; - all information will be recorded on the child protection monitoring/incident form shown at appendix 2 prior to each conference and core group meeting; - the completed monitoring form will be kept on the pupil's separate chid protection file (that should be separate from the school record) and copies made available to all conferences and core group meetings; - the designated safeguarding lead will notify the allocated social worker if the child is removed from the school roll, excluded for any period of time or goes missing.
+- monitoring will be carried out by the relevant staff member in conjunction with the designated safeguarding lead; - all information will be recorded on the child protection monitoring/incident form shown at appendix 2 prior to each conference and core group meeting; - the completed monitoring form will be kept on the pupil's separate child protection file (that should be separate from the school record) and copies made available to all conferences and core group meetings; - the designated safeguarding lead will notify the allocated social worker if the child is removed from the school roll, excluded for any period of time or goes missing.

-4.7 Records
+5.7 Records

-- Child protection records relating to pupils are highly confidential and will be kept in a designated welfare file separate to the pupil's education records.
-These records will be securely held within the school. - The designated safeguarding lead is responsible for ensuring that records are accurate, up to date and that recording is of a high standard. - All information should be recorded on the safeguarding monitoring/incident form (see appendix 2) and all records should be signed and dated. - Records should show: - what the concerns were; - what action was taken to refer on concerns or manage risk within the school : - whether any follow-up action was taken;
+• Child protection records relating to pupils are highly confidential and will be kept in a designated welfare file separate to the pupil's education records.
+These records will be securely held within the school/college.

-- how and why decisions were made. - Any incidents, disclosures or signs of neglect or abuse should be fully recorded with dates, times and locations.
-Records should also include a note of what action was taken. - The monitoring/incident form must be completed; - whenever concerns arise or there is a serious incident or - where a child is being monitored, prior to a case conference or core group meeting. - Where a child who is subject to a child protection plan transfers to another school, the designated safeguarding lead is responsible for ensuring that copies of all relevant records are passed to the designated safeguarding lead at the new school. - Child protection records will only be kept until the pupil leaves the school and should be disposed of as confidential waste.
+- The designated safeguarding lead is responsible for ensuring that records are accurate, up to date and that recording is of a high standard. - All information should be recorded on the safeguarding monitoring/incident form (see appendix 2) and all records should be signed and dated. - Records should show: - what the concerns were; - what action was taken to refer on concerns or manage risk within the school/college; - whether any follow-up action was taken; - $\circ$ $\,$ how and why decisions were made. - Any incidents, disclosures or signs of neglect or abuse should be fully recorded with dates, times and locations.
+Records should also include a note of what action was taken. - The monitoring/incident form must be completed; - $\circ$ whenever concerns arise or there is a serious incident $\boldsymbol{or}$ - where a child is being monitored, prior to a case conference or core group meeting. - Child protection files must be accessed and information shared by members of staff on a "need to know" basis only. - Where a child who is subject to a child protection plan transfers to another school, the designated safeguarding lead is responsible for ensuring that copies of all relevant records are passed to the designated safeguarding lead at the new school within 5 days. - The designated safeguarding lead may also consider contacting the new school to share relevant information in order to ensure the child receives the support they need as soon as they transfer. - Child protection records will only be kept until the pupil leaves the school/college and should be disposed of as confidential waste.

-4.8 Confidentiality and information sharing
+5.8 Confidentiality and information sharing